 The «Collaboration of Specialists in the Healthcare System» Charter was published by the SAMS in 2014.
 It is intended to serve as a reference for interprofessional collaboration and is destined to help guide specialists, professional associations and institutions that provide healthcare.

-Since 2016, the SAMS has focused each year on one aspect of IPC by organizing symposia which offer a platform for exchange and networking.
+Since 2016, the SAMS has focused each year on one aspect of IPC by organizing symposia that offer a platform for exchange and networking.
 At this annual event, «best practice» examples are awarded the «SAMS Prize on Interprofessionality».

-Interprofessionality in the health-care system: Federal promotion programme
+Interprofessionality in the healthcare system: Federal promotion programme

-In February 2016, the Federal Council published a document regarding the promotion of education and further training of doctors and other health-care professionals.
+In February 2016, the Federal Council published a document regarding the promotion of education and further training of doctors and other healthcare professionals.
 It contains important guidelines regarding a greater number of openings in education institutions for prospective students and describes how the necessary financial resources can be obtained.
-Politics is thus addressing the fundamental requirements which, from the point of view of the SAMS, are essential for guaranteeing the sustainability of the health-care system in Switzerland.
+Politics is thus addressing the fundamental requirements which, from the point of view of the SAMS, are essential for guaranteeing the sustainability of the healthcare system in Switzerland.